 - Petco — The pet supply store provides grants to teachers to fund class pets.

-- The Bee Grant — While you won’t exactly be setting up a beehive inside the classroom, there are pollinator grants that can help you set one up outside on school grounds to help save the bees!
+- The Bee Grant — While you won’t exactly be setting up a beehive inside the classroom, there are pollinator grants that can help you set up hives outside on school grounds to help save the bees!

 Tell us, have you ever had a class pet?